 Proclaim: Your Lord is the Most Generous,

 Teaches man what he knew not.
 (Qur'an 96:1-3)

-After receiving Khadija's support, and additional angelic visits, Muhammad became confident he had indeed been chosen as the messenger of God and began to proclaim as he had been commanded.
-(See The Quran)
+After receiving Khadija's support, and additional angelic visits, Muhammad became confident he had indeed been chosen as the messenger of Allah and began to proclaim as he had been commanded.

 In the first three years of his ministry, Muhammad gained only 40 followers.
 And as his teachings threatened the Meccan way of life, both moral and economic, he and his followers experienced heavy persecution.
 It first took the form of mockery, but soon turned into open violence.
 Members of the small movement were stoned, covered in dirt as they prayed, beat with sticks, thrown into prison and refused service by merchants.